Print and work through each budget by hand, or download and save the Excel spreadsheets.

 Herd-owning job or sharemilking calculator - understand how much money you will need and how you can fund a herd-owning job.

-If you are looking at a sharemilking opportunity, check out our sharemilking support page for more handy tips and tools to ensure you’re getting into a successful sharemilking partnership.
+If you are looking at sharemilking, contract milking, equity partnership or leasing opportunities, check out our Do Your Homework page for a process to ensure you’re getting into a successful relationship.

 Note: DairyNZ budget templates include a sensitivity table to help you assess risk from changes in payout, production and farm working expenses.